jakesnake2215/MatchStats/README.md

 - Run Python Script

-# To-Do (Last Changed: 8/3/2023)
+# To-Do
 Code Refactoring and Restructuring
-  - Create greater functionality of excel (Read multiple maps and Read through a rehost)
+  - Create greater functionality of excel (Read multiple maps / Read through a rehost)
   - Improve general readability and add greater comments
+  - Create Functions for excel files to improve readability

 Bug Fixes/Improvements of Logic
   - Ability to merge names (i.e. when someone changes their name, add ability to combine stats in excel)
   - Improvements of Rating System to better tailor for what are looking for (Can also revert to Reaper's linear approximation of Siege GG rating system [https://www.youtube.com/watch?v=faoQZK2875Q])
   - Look into ability to see defusal of bomb, doesnt seem clear in the json files

-New Functions to Implement
+# New Functions to Implement
   - Implement ability to combine different map stats into one list of ratings (Same 10 Players only)
       - While also still adding to excel file
   - Design and Impliment UI